 Answers & explanations

-2. C / The chronograph allows you to measure elapsed time, thanks to an independent start/stop mechanism.
+2. C/The chronograph allows you to measure elapsed time, thanks to an independent on/off mechanism.

-3. A / The power reserve indicator shows the remaining autonomy of a mechanical watch.
+3. A/The indicator of power reserve provides information on the remaining battery life of a mechanical watch.

-4. B / GMT (Greenwich Mean Time) allows two time zones to be displayed simultaneously.
+4. B/The GMT (Greenwich Mean Time) allows you to display two time zones simultaneously.

 The world of complications: between art and engineering

-Whether they measure time, the Moon, or time zones, complications are the beating heart of fine watchmaking.
-At Charlie Paris, we integrate these functions with exacting standards and artistry, as evidenced by our Alliance Moon Phase watch with its perpetual moon display, or our models with a visible power reserve.
+Whether they measure time, the moon, or time zones, complications are the beating heart of fine watchmaking.
+At Charlie Paris, we integrate these functions with exacting standards and artistry, as our watch demonstrates.

 Read more

-From sporty descents to relaxing moments overlooking snow-capped peaks, a watch must be robust, precise, and elegant.
-Discover our selection of models designed to withstand mountain conditions whi...
+From exhilarating descents to moments of relaxation overlooking snow-capped peaks, a watch must be robust, precise, and elegant.
+Discover our selection of models designed to withstand mountain cond...